ExposuresProvider/cam-kp-api/README.md

 - `sbt docker:stage`
 - `sbt docker:publishLocal`
 - `docker run -p 8080:8080 -it renciorg/cam-kp-api:0.1` (or detached mode: `docker run -p 8080:8080 -d renciorg/cam-kp-api:0.1`)

+## Issue Management

+Anyone can create new issues by clicking on "New issue" button on the [issues](https://github.com/NCATS-Tangerine/cam-kp-api/issues) page of this repository.
+Click here for the [current issues](https://github.com/NCATS-Tangerine/cam-kp-api/issues).